Top 19 Best Things To Do in Poland

 18. Explore Lodz’s Street Art: A City of Murals and Creativity

-Lodz is a canvas of creativity, with around 100 vibrant murals turning the city into one giant, colorful, open-air art gallery.
-Once an industrial hub, Lodz now boasts vibrant street art on nearly every corner.
-Due to the contributions of artists from around the globe, these building facades have been transformed into stunning works of art.
+Once an industrial hub, Lodz now thrives as an open-air gallery, with vibrant street art gracing nearly every corner.
+Thanks to global artists, building facades have been transformed into stunning works of art.

 17. Track Bison in Bialowiea National Park: One of Europe’s Last Primeval Forests